scania-digital-design-system/tegel/packages/core/src/tegel-lite/components/tl-button/readme.md

 ### Button Variant Modifiers

 Apply these classes to the `.tl-button` element.
+A variant modifier is required.

 | Modifier               | Description                              |
 | ---------------------- | ---------------------------------------- |